croarty/jsonsql/COMPLEX-WHERE-EXAMPLES.md

 Complex WHERE clauses in JsonSQL provide powerful filtering capabilities:

 ✅ **Full Boolean Logic**: AND, OR, NOT operators
-✅ **Pattern Matching**: LIKE and NOT LIKE with % and _ wildcards ✅ **Null Handling**: IS NULL and IS NOT NULL for missing and null fields ✅ **Unlimited Nesting**: Parentheses for any complexity level
+✅ **List Matching**: IN and NOT IN for checking against value lists ✅ **Pattern Matching**: LIKE and NOT LIKE with % and _ wildcards ✅ **Null Handling**: IS NULL and IS NOT NULL for missing and null fields ✅ **Unlimited Nesting**: Parentheses for any complexity level